 Semi-sparkling wines reach one to two and a half atmospheres (14.7 – 37 psi) of pressure.

-Sparkling, like Crémant, Spumante or Champagne, are at three or more atmospheres and can be labeled as sparkling wines.
+Sparkling, such as Crémant, Spumante or Champagne, are at three or more atmospheres (up to 70 psi) and can be labeled as sparkling wines.

 Nowadays there are two major sparkling wine production methods with their own technical challenges: the Traditional Method and the Tank Method, also called the Charmat Method.